Anastasiya-m4c/kindyy/README.md

 ### Responsiveness

-This is tested on a combination of real life devices and well as responsive viewer in Chrome.
+This is tested on a combination of real life devices as well as responsive viewer in Chrome.
 No issues observed.

 - iPhone SE
 - iPhone 13